Ahlafors Bryggerier

 Ahlafors Bryggerier is a Swedish microbrewery located in Ale, Västra Götaland county.
 The beers can be found in a few restaurants and be bought through the order segment at Systembolaget (Västra Götaland County only).
 The alcohol by volume (ABV) range from 4.5% to 6.0%.

+Products

-The brewery also produces two kinds of cider: Ahlafors Päroncider (pear cider) and Ahlafors Flädercider (elder cider).
+The brewery produces two kinds of cider: Ahlafors Päroncider (pear cider) and Ahlafors Flädercider (elder cider).

+Recognition

-The winning beers of the Swedish homebrewing championships between 2002-2005 were awarded to make one full-scale brewing at Ahlafors facilities:
+The winning beers of the Swedish homebrewing championships between 2002 and 2005 were awarded to make one full-scale brewing at Ahlafors facilities: